Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 SSO via OIDC and LDAP is available on all tiers including Community.
 SAML 2.0 requires the Enterprise plan.
 One independent comparison notes LDAP integration as "limited" relative to OIDC.
 [Hayato Shimizu, AxonOps blog, December 2025]

 The Gateway's field-level encryption and data masking operate at the wire level, meaning producers and consumers do not need to be modified.
 Key management integrates with AWS KMS, Azure Key Vault, GCP Cloud KMS, HashiCorp Vault, and Fortanix.
-[Conduktor documentation and product pages, undated]
+The Gateway can additionally function as a secure intermediary for managed services like Confluent Cloud, allowing organisations to enforce custom security policies and access controls on top of a cloud-hosted cluster without modifying client applications. [r/apachekafka, "Is anyone using Confluent Cloud on a private dedicated network?", 2023] [Conduktor documentation and product pages, undated]

 The Gateway's proxy architecture has drawn architectural commentary from competitors: a Lenses employee raised concerns that placing a component between clients and brokers "may add complexity and risk."
-[Marios, Lenses Community Forum, January 2026 — note: competitor perspective] This is a trade-off worth evaluating, not a definitive finding.
+[Marios, Lenses Community Forum, January 2026] This is a trade-off worth evaluating.

 User interface

 Console uses a React-based interface.
 Practitioners describing it on Product Hunt have called the search function fast and praised the overall UX.
-[Mark Shannon, Johan Netzler, Product Hunt, ~2023] Conduktor reports an average NPS of 80 based on feedback gathered at Kafka Summit London 2024.
-[Stéphane Derosiaux, Medium/Conduktor, April 2024]
+[Mark Shannon, Johan Netzler, Product Hunt, ~2023].

 One independent reviewer notes that the "desktop app heritage shows in architecture," though this appears to be a reference to product lineage rather than a specific UI deficiency.
 [Hayato Shimizu, AxonOps blog, December 2025]